Plymouth Voyager: Third generation (NS; 1996–2000)

-The 1996 Plymouth Voyager was completely redesigned from the ground up.
-Gone were its K-car underpinnings and architecture, replaced with more modern components and Chrysler's acclaimed cab-forward design.
-The third generation redesign used the Chrysler NS platform and included a driver's-side sliding door, a minivan first.
-The Voyager was on Car and Driver magazine's Ten Best list for 1996 and 1997.
+The 1996 Plymouth Voyager was redesigned from the ground up.
+The previous K-car automobile platform and architecture were replaced with modern components and utilized Chrysler's cab-forward design.
+The third generation redesign was built on the new Chrysler NS platform and included a driver's-side sliding door, a minivan first.

+The Voyager was listed on Car and Driver magazine's Ten Best list for 1996 and 1997.

 In a shift from previous minivans, the third-generation Voyager was marketed as the entry-level Chrysler minivan rather than as a direct counterpart of the Dodge Caravan.
 While sharing the same bodyshell, the Voyager and Caravan saw significant changes in body trim and feature content.
-Distinguished by a dark gray eggcrate grille (a body-color grille became an option in 1998), the Voyager used matte gray bumpers across all trim levels with matte gray side moldings.
-Before calendar year 1996, the NS Voyager was produced with the Pentastar grille emblem and rear badging carried over from the previous model year, shifting to the "sailboat" Plymouth grille emblem and new badging in script font afterward.
+Distinguished by a dark gray egg-crate grille (a body-color grille became an option in 1998), the Voyager used matte gray bumpers across all trim levels with matte gray side moldings.
+Before the calendar year 1996, the NS Voyager was produced with the Pentastar grille emblem and rear badging carried over from the previous model year, shifting to the "sailboat" Plymouth grille emblem and new badging in script font afterward.

 The Voyager retained the base, SE, and LE trims from its predecessor.
 To reduce model overlap, the LE trim was discontinued in the United States (in favor of an expanded Town & Country range).
 To allow the Plymouth brand to remain competitive, the Rallye option package was introduced on the SE trim; along with exterior badging, the Rallye offered interior content featured in LE-trim Voyagers and Caravans.
 For 1998, the Rallye trim was renamed Expresso.